MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_04_explore_nsg.md

 1. Close the remote desktop connection, by selecting the **X** on the top center of the page where the IP address is shown.
 A pop-up windows indicates Your remote session will be disconnected.
 Select **Ok**.

 1. Return to the Home page of the Azure portal, by selecting **Microsoft Azure** on the blue bar on the top of the page.

-### Post course delivery tear-down

-VM's are a billed resource and although the cost of running the VMs in this demo are miniscule, it is recommended that you delete the resource group containing the VM and associated resources, at the completion of the course delivery.

-1. Open the SC900-WinVM – Microsoft Azure Tab on your browser.

-1. From the top-left corner of the page, select **All Services**.

-1. In the Filter services box next to where it says All services, enter **Resource groups** then from the results, select **Resource groups**.

-1. Select **LabsSC900-RG**.

-1. From the top center of the LabsSC900-RG page, select **Delete resource group**.

-1. In the window that opens, enter the resource group name, **LabsSC900-RG**, to confirm deletion the resource group and all its resources, then select **Delete** from the bottom of the page.

-1. It may take a few minutes for all the resources and resource group to be deleted.
+1. As a general best practice it is beneficial to stop or tear-down the VM to avoid incurring cost, if it is being used only for demo or test purposes.
+In this case, however, do NOT tear-down the VM, as it will help feed cloud security posture management data when demoing Microsoft Defender for Cloud.
+The VM will be torn down when the lab is cancelled.

 #### Review